clayhickman/portfolio/threat-hunting-scenarios/threat-report(mimikatz).md

 ### 2. Searched the `DeviceProcessEvents` Table for Mimikatz execution

-Searched for a `FileName` equal to the obfuscated Mimikatz executable "mimi64.exe" and a `ProcessCommandLine` containing options commonly used during Mimikatz command executions such as "sekurlsa::logonpasswords" and "privilege::debug".
+Searched within the `FileName` field for a value equal to the obfuscated Mimikatz executable "mimi64.exe" and within the `ProcessCommandLine` field for values containing commonly used Mimikatz command options such as "sekurlsa::logonpasswords" and "privilege::debug".
 At `2025-02-27T18:00:34.050118Z`, the user "cmh-cyber" successfully executed the Mimikatz command.

 **Query used to locate events:**